MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/unixtime-microseconds-todatetimefunction.md

 ## Returns

 If the conversion is successful, the result will be a [datetime](./scalar-data-types/datetime.md) value.
-If conversion is not successful, result will be null.
+Otherwise, the result will be null.

-## See also

-* Convert unix-epoch seconds to UTC datetime using [unixtime_seconds_todatetime()](unixtime-seconds-todatetimefunction.md).
-* Convert unix-epoch milliseconds to UTC datetime using [unixtime_milliseconds_todatetime()](unixtime-milliseconds-todatetimefunction.md).
-* Convert unix-epoch nanoseconds to UTC datetime using [unixtime_nanoseconds_todatetime()](unixtime-nanoseconds-todatetimefunction.md).

 ## Example